How to Create a Plan for Decluttering| By Comments Off

 Write Down What’s Important to You

-In your clear space, take a few minutes to write down everything important to you.
+Take a few minutes to write down everything important to you.
 It could be quality time with family and friends, travel, your hobbies, etc. Notice that your list likely won’t have too many physical items on it.
 That’s because the true things that matter in life are not objects or belongings.
 Seeing this written out can make it easier to get rid of things that get in the way of what is truly important to you.
+Your decluttering plan is meant to make room for the important things in your life, not to force you to get rid of them.
+In fact, you should approach decluttering like a minimalist, as that lifestyle focuses on making room for the things that make you happiest.

 Make a List of Every Space in your Home

-Write down every space in your home that you want to tackle.
+Write down every space in your home that you want to tackle in your declutter plan.
 Instead of listing out rooms, get specific with items.
-List things like bedroom side tables, pantry, kid’s closet, etc. Rank your list from most important to least important.
+List things like bedroom side tables, pantry, kid’s closet, etc. If you need help thinking of areas to clean, check out our 30 bags in 30 days declutter challenge for a list of 30 different places that you can declutter.
+Rank your list from most important to least important.
 Which spaces do you spend the most time in?
 Those areas will likely be a bigger priority, as decluttering them will bring happiness more than decluttering a cabinet in a guest bathroom.
+Making a plan is one of the most important steps to declutter your home.

 Designate Boxes for Clutter

 Designate boxes to sort your clutter into and make them as specific as possible.
 Instead of writing “donate” or “sell” on the boxes, be more specific.
-Create a box labeled with a local shelter, Facebook Marketplace, a recycling center, consignment shop, etc. Having an action plan of where everything will make it easier to part with items makes it easier to get them where they need to go sooner.
+Create a box labeled with a local shelter, Facebook Marketplace, a recycling center, consignment shop, etc. Having an action plan of where everything will go makes it easier to part with items and get them where they need to go sooner.
+See if there are any events being held after decluttering like yard sales, donation events, or even free paper shredding events where you can bring unwanted items.

 Break Down Big Tasks

-Put, a big task that seems impossible will never get done.
+Simply put, a big task that seems impossible will never get done.
 Or, it will be avoided until it’s the last item on your list.
-Instead, take your big declutter challenge and break it down into small, manageable tasks.
+One of the best tips for decluttering is to take your big declutter challenge and break it down into small, manageable tasks.
 Cluttered closet?
 Tackle pants one day and tops the next.
+Messy kitchen?
+Organize one cabinet at a time instead of pulling everything out all at once.
+Your mind can get cluttered, too, and giving yourself the mental space to process everything will make decluttering your home much more manageable.

 Commit to Anti-Clutter Habits